Improving Framerate with CCSpriteSheet

 - Keep the original files (the files used to create the sprite sheets) in a folder in your project, and make sure they are added to version control.
 These files will be needed to re-create the sprite sheet whenever a change is made.

-- Do not add the original files to Xamarin Studio/Visual Studio, or if they are added, set the Build Action to None.
+- Do not add the original files to Visual Studio for Mac/Visual Studio, or if they are added, set the Build Action to None.
 If the files are added and have the platform-specific Build Action, then they will needlessly increase the resulting app’s file size.

 Consider using smart folders in TexturePacker.
 Smart folders automatically add any contained images to the sprite sheet.
 This feature can save a lot of time when developing games with a large number of images.